rya-sge/access-denied/_posts/2022-08-12-multisig-wallet-gnosis.md

 Interesting information:

-in point 3.2.c in the privacy document, it is indicated that the IP address is kept in the logs .
+In point 3.2.c in the privacy document, it is indicated that the IP address is kept in the logs .
 This could potentially link your IP address to your wallet address and therefore identify you.

 Terms :  [https://gnosis-safe.io/terms/](https://gnosis-safe.io/terms/)